 Role of Teaching Fellows: The TFs run their Office Hours, grade all assignments, keep track of late days, deal with emergencies and so on.
 Go to them first with any problems.
 You will be assigned to work closely with a specific TF — your “assigned” TF — but you may ask other TFs for help as well.

 Role of Course Assistants: The CAs only run Study Halls.
-They are not involved in grading assignments and can make no commitments about how the TFs will grade.
+They can make no commitments about how the TFs will assign the final grade on a problem set, milestone or exam.
 Never ask a CA a question about grading.
 Instead, ask on Piazza and a TF will respond, or come to a TF privately with your question.

 Exceptions: There may be a reason why you can’t adhere to class policies.
 For example, severe social anxiety may make being cold-called problematic.
 A learning disability may make take-home tests unfair.
 Whatever the situation, please seek me out for conversation.
 I am sure we can work out something!
 I will do whatever it takes to allow every Harvard student to thrive in this class.